 Accidental Impacts Fellowship Meetings

 Accidental Impacts launched a monthly series of Zoom meetings in 2020 to bring the CADI community together for fellowship and peer support.
 The response has been heartwarming, with up to 30 people joining us each meeting from all corners of the world – United States, Canada, Europe, the UK and parts of Asia – to share their stories and words of solace and understanding.

 “Being part of this group has given me so much hope.
 I don’t feel quite so alone.”

 While the format/scope of our meetings continues to evolve, past meetings have focused on a particular topic or theme presented by a fellow CADI or expert in the field (e.g., a therapist, clergy etc.), followed by discussion.
-Since our first fellowship meeting in April 2020, we have developed close bonds and empathy for one another – critical elements in our collective paths toward self-forgiveness, self-compassion and healing.
+Since our first fellowship meeting last year, we have developed close bonds and empathy for one another – critical elements in our collective paths toward self-forgiveness, self-compassion and healing.

 “It is so powerful to talk with people who ‘get it.’
 While we may be in different places along our personal journeys, we share a commitment to supporting ourselves and each other as we strive for healing.”